AlanKooWeiQuan/Computational-Thinking-Poject-1-Scratch-3.0-leeson-module-/README.md

-# Scratch 3.0 lesson module (computational thinking project 1)
+# Scratch 3.0 lesson module (computational thinking project)

 - lesson module is built by using software Scratch 3.0 (code block)
 - topic is introduction to computer science